Joseph John Issa

 Over the next decade, the Cool brand grew rapidly into a group of over 50 companies engaged in a wide variety of activities.

-Early life
+Early life and education

-Issa was born in Kingston.
-His father is Chairman of SuperClubs Resort, John Issa, 29 December 1939 – present.
-Issa's father was placed among the top 10 personalities of the decade 1990–2000.
+Issa was born in Kingston, Jamaica, to a Palestinian immigrant family.
+His father, John Issa (born 1939) was chairman of SuperClubs Resort.
 Issa received his secondary school education at Campion College in Kingston.